sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

 #### Leverage Microsoft Sentinel for integrated SIEM and SOAR capabilities across the enterprise

-**Has the organization integrated signals from Defender for Cloud, Defender for Identity, Advanced Threat Analytics, and other monitoring systems with Microsoft Sentinel to provide the Security Operations Center (SOC) with a comprehensive, single-pane-of-glass view for monitoring security events across the enterprise?**
+**Has the organization integrated signals from Defender for Cloud, Defender for Identity, Advanced Threat Analytics, and other monitoring systems with Microsoft Sentinel to provide the Security Operations Center (SOC) with a comprehensive, single-pane-of-glass view for monitoring security events across the enterprise?** (Score Legacy)
 - Legacy: The organization has not integrated its security monitoring systems, including Defender for Cloud, Defender for Identity, Advanced Threat Analytics, with Microsoft Sentinel.
 This lack of integration results in siloed security monitoring efforts, potentially leading to missed threats and inefficient incident response due to fragmented visibility across the security landscape.
     - Indicators:
         - Absence of centralized security event monitoring, leading to disjointed and less effective security operations.